2021 PGA Championship TV schedule: How to watch on ESPN, CBS Sports

 The PGA Championship TV schedule is new this year with ESPN and CBS airing the PGA Tour-sanctioned major championship.
 The PGA Championship TV schedule predictable for a reason, and ESPN airs four days of live golf action from Kiawah Island Golf Resort's Ocean Course on Kiawah Island, S.C.
 ESPN+, which is an add-on streaming service for $5 per month, has the first half of the coverage window on Thursday and Friday, as well early coverage on Saturday and Sunday.

-There will be four days of this tournament, with a cut after 36 holes.
+There will be four days of this tournament, with a cut after 36 holes to the top 70 and ties.
 CBS airs the final two rounds on the tournament, with all four rounds at the South Carolina resort course, just outside of Charleston.

 Looking for how to stream the 2021 PGA Championship?
 Here's how